Freight Broker Software and How It Supports Transportation Intermediaries

 AI-powered trading desk for Cargo-to-Ship matching, Source: SHIPNEXT

 2. Another way is to tender loads directly in a carrier’s system if the load matches their experience and their vehicles.
 In this case, a broker can set up automatic notifications to specific drivers with whom they often work.
-This required having a central database to store and manage contacts and details of contracted carriers.
+This requires having a central database to store and manage contacts and details of contracted carriers.

 3. Allowing carriers to access the internal load board, the latter will be able to search and book loads directly from the brokerage system.

 Keeping track of all the loads in progress is very convenient with a well-organized load management dashboard.
-It contains tabs to enter all the necessary information such as carrier, customer, pickup, and delivery details, including dispatch.
+It contains tabs to enter all the necessary information such as carrier, customer, pickup and delivery details, including dispatch.

 In the rate acceptance process, there are a lot of personalized agreements between brokers and carriers.
 Although there is no escaping manual operations, a rate engine can streamline a great deal of the quoting workload.
 It integrates with the APIs of carriers, shipping platforms, and larger brokerages, and pulls rates from all those sources into one place at once.